Expression

 Literals

-• true and false for boolean values
+• Boolean values: true and false

-• 0, 1, 123123 or other numeric for integer values
+• Integer values: 0, 1, 123123

 let b = true; // true is a literal